AI Content Policy

 Type: Rule-based system + NLP

-Purpose: Match students to bursary opportunities
+Purpose: Match learners to bursary opportunities

 Training data: 200+ bursary databases, NSFAS guidelines, corporate bursary criteria